propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.2.8 =
+* Support for Yoast SEO added.
+Includes exluding taxonomies from XML sitemap, adding first property photo as og:image, removing SEO columns from property list, and changing priority of Yoast option meta box to be at the bottom of the edit property page.
+* New [property_street_view] shortcode for use on property pages
+* New 'From' email address setting in 'Settings > Emails'.
+Changes the 'From' address of property enquiries.
+Should improve reliability of sending enquiries when sent from the same domain.
+* In conjunction with the above, added a Reply-To header to enquiry emails
+* Catered for the scenario when the department option in search forms is a hidden input field

 = 1.2.7 =
 * Added support for the WordPress REST API introduced into core in WordPress 4.7.
 Means you can now obtain properties via the API for use with third party applications